-- $A_c$ = area of core measured to the outside diameter of the spiral (in.) - $A_g$ = gross area of section (in.) - $A{ps}$ = area of prestressing steel (in.) - $A_s$ = area of non-prestressed tension steel (in.) - $A's$ = area of compression reinforcement (in.) - $A{st}$ = total area of longitudinal mild steel reinforcement (in.) - $A_v$ = area of transverse reinforcement within distance s (in.) - a = depth of equivalent rectangular stress block (in.) - B = transformed section factors depending on the section dimensions and reinforcement - b = width of compression face of the member; effective width of the flange in compression (in.) - $b_v$ = effective web width taken as the minimum web width (in.)

-$$b_w$$ = web width (in.)

-- C = transformed section factors depending on the section dimensions and reinforcement - c = distance from the extreme compression fiber to the neutral axis (in.) - d = distance from compression face to centroid of tension reinforcement (in.) - $d_e$ = effective depth from extreme compression fiber to the centroid of tensile force in the tensile reinforcement (in.) - $d_p$ = distance from extreme compression fiber to centroid of prestressing strand (in.) - $d_s$ = distance from extreme compression fiber to centroid of non-prestressed tensile reinforcement (in.) - $d's$ = distance from the extreme compression fiber to the centroid compression reinforcement (in.) - $d_v$ = effective shear depth (in.) - $E_c$ = modulus of elasticity of concrete (ksi) - $E{\rho}$ = modulus of elasticity of prestressing tendons (ksi) - $E_s$ = modulus of elasticity of reinforcing bars (ksi) - $f'c$ = specified compressive strength of concrete (ksi) - $f{pe}$ = effective stress in prestressing steel after losses (ksi) - $f{ps}$ = average stress in prestressing steel at the time for which the nominal resistance of members is required (ksi)
+- A_c = area of core measured to the outside diameter of the spiral (in.2) - A_g = gross area of section (in.2) - A{ps} = area of prestressing steel (in.2) - A_s = area of non-prestressed tension steel (in.2) - A's = area of compression reinforcement (in.2) - A{st} = total area of longitudinal mild steel reinforcement (in.2) - A{V} = area of transverse reinforcement within distance s (in.2) - a = depth of equivalent rectangular stress block (in.) - a_q = maximum aggregate size (in.) - B = transformed section factors depending on the section dimensions and reinforcement - width of compression face of the member; effective width of the flange in compression (in.) - b{v} = effective web width taken as the minimum web width (in.) - $b_w = \text{web width (in.)}$ - C = transformed section factors depending on the section dimensions and reinforcement - c = distance from the extreme compression fiber to the neutral axis (in.) - d = the distance between the extreme compression fiber and the centroid of the tension longitudinal reinforcement (in.) - d_c = thickness of concrete cover measured from extreme tension fiber to center of the flexural reinforcement located closest thereto (in.) - d_e = effective depth from extreme compression fiber to the centroid of tensile force in the tensile reinforcement (in.) - d_p = distance from extreme compression fiber to centroid of prestressing strand (in.) - ds = distance from extreme compression fiber to centroid of non-prestressed tensile reinforcement (in.) - d's = distance from the extreme compression fiber to the centroid of compression reinforcement (in.) - d{v} = effective shear depth (in.) - E_c = modulus of elasticity of concrete (ksi) - E_p = modulus of elasticity of prestressing tendons (ksi) - E_s = modulus of elasticity of reinforcing bars (ksi)

+f'c = specified compressive strength of concrete (ksi)